-If you are looking to build a garage for your home, you may have questions about getting started.
-Specifically, how big of a garage you need, how hard it is to add to an existing garage, and its dimensions.
-Keep reading while we cover all of these things and more for one, two, three, and even four-car garages.
+If you want to build a garage for your home, you may have questions about getting started.
+Specifically, you must know how big a garage you need, how hard it is to add to an existing garage, and the proper dimensions.
+Keep reading while we cover all of these factors and more for one, two, three, and even four-car garages.

 Dimensions for 1-Car Garage (with Visual)

-Most modern garages are about 12-feet wide and have an 8-feet wide door.
+Most modern garages are about 12 feet wide and have an 8-feet wide door.
 There are some garage doors with 9-foot-wide doors, but they are rare.
-Single car garages stand 7-8-feet tall, and most experts recommend the taller for more headroom, and it gives you some space to upgrade to a larger vehicle.
+Single-car garages stand 7–8 feet tall, and most experts recommend higher ceilings for more headroom, which gives you more space to upgrade to a larger vehicle.